Planetary Boundaries We Need to Respect

 • Land System Change – Over 20% of the Earth’s land surface has been converted to human use, exceeding the suggested 15% limit and putting us in the danger zone for this boundary.

 • Freshwater Use – Pressure on water resources from irrigation, industry, and households makes water scarcity a growing concern.
 Regional depletion of rivers and groundwater aquifers is worrying.
-Water scarcity in many regions is growing due to overuse and contamination, with unsustainable withdrawals draining important lakes, rivers, and groundwater aquifers.
+Water scarcity in many regions is growing due to overuse and contamination, with unsustainable withdrawals draining essential lakes, rivers, and groundwater aquifers.

 • Novel Entities – The threats of plastic and microplastic pollutants, industrial chemicals, and nuclear waste are dramatically rising and are in danger zones.